v31-io/geomap/README.md

 # Geo Map

 A satellite image processing application with a Vue frontend to see the Cloud Optimized GeoTIFF image layers.
-The sateliite imagery is used from [Landsat Analysis Ready Data (GLAD ARD)](https://glad.umd.edu/ard/home).
+The satellite imagery is used from [Landsat Analysis Ready Data (GLAD ARD)](https://glad.umd.edu/ard/home).

 This is a docker compose application with different components -